bloxstraplabs/bloxstrap/README.md

 ## Features
 Here's some of the features that Bloxstrap provides over the stock Roblox bootstrapper:

-* Doesn't force you to launch Roblox in the Desktop App
 * Support for persistent file modifications (e.g. re-adding the old death sound)
 * Gives you the ability to opt-in to pre-release testing channels
 * Integration with Discord Rich Presence and [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker)